Svoboda (political party): 2014 and 2019 elections: Losing support

-In the October 2014 Ukrainian parliamentary election the party won 6 constituency seats; the party fell short by 0.29% to overcome the required 5% threshold to win seats on the nationwide list.
+In the October 2014 Ukrainian parliamentary election, the party won six constituency seats; the party fell short by 0.29% to overcome the required 5% threshold to win seats on the nationwide list.
 The party's election results thus halved compared with the 2012 election because of negative assessments of the activities of the local governments that included Svoboda members.
 Svoboda won no constituencies in its former stronghold Lviv Oblast.
 Its election outcome was also undermined by the fact that in this election the party was not the only one using radically patriotic, anti-communist and anti-Russian slogans.

-On 12 November 2014 the party's ministers in the Yatsenyuk Government resigned (they became acting ministers until a new Government was formed).
+On 12 November 2014, the party's ministers in the Yatsenyuk Government resigned (they became acting ministers until a new Government was formed).
 The parties governors of Poltava Oblast, Ternopil Oblast and Rivne Oblast also resigned and were formally dismissed by President Petro Poroshenko on 18 November 2014.

-In West Ukraine Svoboda improved its electoral performance in the October 2015 Ukrainian local elections.
+In West Ukraine, Svoboda improved its electoral performance in the October 2015 Ukrainian local elections.
 In the elections its candidate Ruslan Martsinkiv was elected Mayor of Ivano-Frankivsk.

-On 19 November 2018, Svoboda and fellow Ukrainian nationalist political organizations Organization of Ukrainian Nationalists, Congress of Ukrainian Nationalists, Right Sector and C14 endorsed Ruslan Koshulynskyi candidacy in the 2019 Ukrainian presidential election.
+On 19 November 2018, Svoboda and fellow Ukrainian nationalist political organizations Organization of Ukrainian Nationalists (Melnykite faction), Congress of Ukrainian Nationalists (Banderite faction), Right Sector and C14 endorsed Ruslan Koshulynskyi candidacy in the 2019 Ukrainian presidential election.
 In the election he received 1.6% of the votes.

 In the 2019 Ukrainian parliamentary election, other parties joined Svoboda to form a united party list; the Governmental Initiative of Yarosh, Right Sector and National Corps.
-But in the election they won 2.15% of the votes, less than half of the 5% election threshold, and thus no parliamentary seats via the national party list.
+However, in the election, they won 2.15% of the votes, less than half of the 5% election threshold, and thus no parliamentary seats via the national party list.
 The party did win one constituency seat, in Ivano-Frankivsk.
 Svoboda candidate Oksana Savchuk won the party's sole constituency seat with 46.68% of the votes in constituency 83.

 In the 2020 Ukrainian local elections, Svoboda managed to secure first round re-election for their incumbent mayors in West Ukraine, in Ternopil (Serhiy Nadal), Khmelnytskyi (Oleksandr Symсhyshyn) and Ivano-Frankivsk (Ruslan Martsinkiv), but again failed at expanding its support base into other parts of the country.
 863 people won seats in local councils on behalf of the party, that is about 2.61% of the available seats.
 The election gave the party 19 mayors, making the party ninth in the number of elected mayors.